vovoka/GooglePlay-games-parser/README.md

 * __Parse all__  button.
 Click on it to parse all the categories not parsed yet.
 All collected data stored to db.
 * __Delete collected data__ button.
 Click on it to delete all the data in db.
-* __Search form__ Any plain text might be placed to the form.
+* __Search form__ Any plain text might be placed into the form.
 Application will call the parser to collect all games found on GooglePlay search page with the same keywords.
 * The page shows a table with a list of game categories and a status of each.
 Any category might be already parsed or not.
 If no categories found at db(sqlite), then parser collects them to show at the page.
 If db contains any of them already, then the data will be taken from the db.
 Each category name is a link to category-page.
-Last one contains the category name and list of games founded by the parser.
+Last one contains the category name and list of games are founprograd by the parser.

 Page http://127.0.0.1:5000/CATALOG contains a list of categories.
-Each one realised as a drop-down menu.
+Each one is realised as a drop-down menu.

 It's possible to use 'search' in 'manual' mode.
-Just go to link http://127.0.0.1:5000/?search={keywords}, where {keywords} is a keyword you're interested in.
+Just go to link http://127.0.0.1:5000/?search={keywords}, where {keywords} is a keyword(s) you're interested in.

 ## Files

 ### parser.py

 Contains a class ```Parser```.
-One insanse of the class initiated when the  application starts.
-All parsing is executed by the instanse.
+All parsing is executed by a single class insance.

 ### app.py

 Flask application file.